jackkershaw/fare-free-london/README.md

 - Desktop and mobile designs in Figma
 - Used [vital signs](https://www.vitalsignsmag.org/) as a base for getting going with the site.
 I decided I wanted to use NextJS with a Wordpress backend again and use [WPGraphQL](https://www.wpgraphql.com/) as the API.
 - finished figma sketches, decided fonts.
-- edit Vital signs nextjs template, keep stripping it back.
-Do a search for vital signs in repo to make sure all gone. fkjjf

 ## Building

+- Edited Vital signs nextjs template.

 ## Debugging